• Best Lawyers

 At Decof, Barry, Mega & Quinn, P.C., our team understands how traumatizing and damaging birth injury cases can be, whether they injured the child, the mother, or both.
 These types of cases are extremely stressful and often very complex, which is why our firm is committed to providing each case with the personalized attention it needs and requires.
 We have an outstanding record of success and have recovered more than $1 billion on behalf of our clients, and we want to help you too.

-Call (401) 200-4059 to schedule a free consultation with our Rhode Island birth injury attorneys.
+Call (401) 200-4059 to schedule a free consultation with our Rhode Island placental abruption attorneys.

 What Causes a Placental Abruption?